aish-pawar0111/aish-pawar0111/README.md

 ---

 ### 👩‍💻 About Me
-- 🎓 Bachelor of Technology (B.Tech) student
+- 🎓 Bachelor of Technology student
 - 💻 Interested in **Software Development & Android Development **
 - 🌱 Currently learning and building projects using **Java & Spring Boot**
 - 🧠 Focused on **problem-solving, clean code, and real-world applications**